-Roasted asparagus, tossed with chopped hard boiled eggs and a tangy garlic and Dijon mustard vinaigrette dressing make the perfect side dish for Easter or any spring meal.
+Roasted asparagus, tossed with chopped hard boiled eggs and a tangy lemon, garlic, and Dijon mustard vinaigrette dressing make the perfect side dish for Easter or any spring meal.

 Our asparagus is starting to emerge from the ground!
 This is a very exciting time of year because asparagus is my most favorite vegetable, and fresh from the ground asparagus tastes better than any I've ever eaten.